 The Aspen Institute also gave rise to the Aspen Music Festival and the annual International Design Conference.
 In 1951, it was the sponsor of a national photography conference attended by the country’s most accomplished photographers, from Ansel Adams and Dorothea Lange to Ben Shahn and Berenice Abbott.
 During the sixties and seventies, the Institute added other new organizations, programs, and conferences in an effort “to extend the meaning of humanistic studies.”
 They included the Aspen Center for Physics and a range of programs that concentrated on education, communications, justice, Asian thought, science, technology, the environment, and international affairs.

 In 1979, Corning Glass industrialist and philanthropist Arthur A. Houghton, Jr. donated to the Aspen Institute a thousand-acre parcel on the Wye River on Maryland’s Eastern Shore.
-The location now hosts the Aspen Wye River Conference Center.
+The location, which now hosts the Aspen Wye River Conference Center, has played an important role in regional and international history dating back to Maryland’s colonial times.
 Its three distinct facilities near the Chesapeake Bay provide another setting for Aspen-style reflection and dialogue.

 Aspen Institute events have attracted presidents, statesmen, diplomats, judges, ambassadors, and Nobel laureates over the years, enriching and enlivening the Institute as a global forum for leaders.

 Today the Aspen Institute is an educational and policy studies organization based in Washington, DC.
 Its mission is to foster leadership based on enduring values and to provide a nonpartisan venue for dealing with critical issues.
 The Institute has campuses in Aspen, Colorado, and on the Wye River on Maryland’s Eastern Shore.
 It also maintains offices in New York City and has an international network of partners.